5 Steps to becoming a CPA in Georgia

 Before the Georgia State Board of Accountancy will license you as a CPA, you must fulfill their experience requirement.

 a.
 Ask your school’s career center to help you find suitable employment.
-As of June 30, 2009, you need one year (2000 hours) of accounting experience in public accounting, government, business, industry or academia.
+You need one year (2000 hours) of accounting experience in public accounting, government, business, industry or college teaching, or a combination of work experience in college teaching, government, industry, business or public accounting.
+This experience must be earned no longer than one year prior to CPA licensure application.
+There may be no breaks in service longer than one year.

 - Clerical functions do not count towards your experience hour requirement.
 These include but are not limited to: